 Step 1: Count the total number of points in your practice section.

-A full TOEFL Listening section has two conversations about school life, two class lectures, and two class discussions where the professor and the students talk.
+A full TOEFL Listening section has two conversations about school life and three class lectures.
+The lectures can either be monologues where only the professor speaks, or discussions, where students occasionally interrupt the lecture to ask questions.
+Typically, there will be at least one monolgue and one discussion on the TOEFL Listneing seciton.
 All of the questions that follow a TOEFL Listening track are multiple choice.
 The majority of these multiple choice questions have just one correct answer and are worth just 1 point.

 However, TOEFL Listening always have a few questions where you choose more than one answer.
 If a question has just two correct answers, it will still be worth one point.
-If a question has more than two correct answers, it’s worth two points.
-To get full points on these questions, you’ll need to select all of the correct answers.
-If you miss one of the answers, you’ll earn just 1 point.
-If you miss 2 or more answers, you’ll get 0 points for the whole question.
+If a question has more than two correct answers, it’s worth two points; here, you’ll get 1 point if you miss one of the answers, and 0 points if you miss more than one answer.
+That said, these 2 point questions were never all that common, and have been rare and almost non-existent on the TOEFL since the 2019 format changes to the test.

-Step 2: Count the number of points you earned.
+Step 2: Count the number of raw points you earned.

 Step 3: Divide points earned by total possible points, get a percentage.